rjaros87/pm-home-station/README.md

 3. Connect the UART-USB adapter with a USB cable to your computer
 > Caution!
 Refer to [this](#tested-platforms) section for remarks regarding your platform

+- For Bluetooth version connect the power (5V) from USB cable or socket to Vcc and GND (2 most outside pins of USB plug).
+You may need to shorten data pin/wires (2 center pins) or connect them via ~200Ohm resitor in order to be recognized by charger.

 4. Start the application and check the air quality of your environment :smile:

 ## 3D enclosure for the PlanTower device & the UART-USB adapter